Investin-pro/Investin_docs/docs/index.md

 * Managers/Traders:

-The driving force and future owners of the protocol that run funds to attract as many investors to their funds to generate a stable income for both parties.
+The driving force and future owners of Investin.
+They actively manage assets of their Funds to generate returns on the invested capital and attract future investments.
 * Investors

 The liquidity providers for the protocol, investors can choose from a wide selection of funds and have the flexibility to swap their investment between funds.
 The protocol ensures fund security and total ownership to the investors while providing a minimum downside risk.